 Resource Conservation (Energy) Program

-The Resource Conservation (Energy) Program provides for renewable energy development, energy efficiency, and strategic energy planning.
+The Resource Conservation (Energy) Program includes renewable energy development, energy efficiency, and strategic energy planning.
 The City of Carpinteria is committed to providing equitable, clean resilient power to the community.
-This Program includes the implementation of community choice energy, strategic energy planning, and energy efficiency for residents and businesses.

 In 2019, the City of Carpinteria received the Platinum Level Beacon Spotlight Award in Agency Energy Savings from the Institute for Local Government for attaining 36-percent energy savings.
 To learn more about the Beacon Spotlight Award and the Institute for Local Government, click here.